Pallas (freedman): Emperor Nero

-According to Tacitus, Tiberius Claudius Narcissus, another powerful freedman at the court, hoped to bring down Agrippina by revealing her alleged affair with Pallas, which would also have undermined the position of her son Nero.
+According to Tacitus, secretary of correspondence Tiberius Claudius Narcissus, another powerful freedman at the imperial court, found himself on the losing side of the rivalries.
+He had hoped to bring down Agrippina by revealing her alleged affair with Pallas, which would also have undermined the position of her son Nero.
 Narcissus had allied himself with Britannicus, Nero's principal competitor for the succession.
-When Nero succeeded Claudius, Narcissus was arrested and executed.
+Narcissus was arrested and executed.

 Pallas retained his position in the treasury for a time.
-It has been suggested that he assisted Agrippina in murdering Claudius since he was sure of his future security, but this security did not last long.
-In 55, Nero dismissed Pallas from service, tired of having to deal with any allies of Agrippina.
+It has been suggested (rumored) that he assisted Agrippina in murdering Claudius since he was sure of his future security, but this security did not last long and backfired.
+The relationship between Agrippina and her son became disastrous.